An Act committing to higher education the resources to insure a strong and healthy public higher education system - H.1260 - S.816

 Reporting date extended to April 4, 2022

-Hearing scheduled - Joint Committee on Higher Education
+Hearing held by the Joint Committee on Higher Education

 Referred to House Committee on Higher Education as H.1325